GluuFederation/docs-oxd-prod/3.1.4/sources/plugin/magento/index.md

 - This plugin is compatible with Magento versions: 1.5 - 1.9.2

-- If you prefer to have your own OP server, you can deploy the free open source [Gluu Server](https://gluu.org/docs/ce/3.1.4/installation-guide/install/).
+- If you prefer to have your own OP server, you can deploy the free open source [Gluu Server](https://gluu.org/docs/ce/installation-guide/install/).
 Otherwise we recommend using Google

-- You will need a valid license to start the oxd server.
-You can get a license and a $50 credit by signing up on the [oxd website](https://oxd.gluu.org)

 ## Plugin Installation